 Fire Damaged 17th Century Longcase Clock Restoration

 Marquetry is the intricate art of using coloured veneers or decorative graining to construct patterns or pictures from wood.
 In the instance of this clock, the absence of its original marquetry panel meant that our conservators had to research designs on similar clocks from the period, as well as being guided by the marquetry on other parts of the clock.

 The chosen design was then pierced out with a fine-bladed saw, and some of the wooden elements sand shaded.
 Sand shading involves the veneers being dipped into the heated silver sand to scorch the surface of the timber, which should eventually give the picture a three-dimensional look.
 The elements were then assembled into a pattern and bonded.

-Water Damaged Dining Table Top
+Restoring a Water Damaged Dining Table Top

-This walnut veneered top of this dining table was restored following substantial water damage caused by a potted plant contained within a shallow bowl.
+The walnut veneered top of this dining table was restored following substantial water damage caused by a potted plant contained within a shallow bowl.

 Despite the owners placing a protective mat underneath the base of the bowl, a small hole in this waterproof mat allowed water that spilled over the shallow bowl to trickle onto the wooden veneer.
 Over time, the sustained exposure to water caused the veneers to lift.